OffchainLabs/broadcast-erc/standard/README-template.md

 ## Abstract

-This ERC defines a standardized protocol for cross-rollup message broadcasting and reception via storage proofs.
-Users can broadcast messages on a source chain, those messages can then be read by one or many other chains, as long as those chains share a common ancestor chain with the source chain.
-The standard enables trustless message passing across rollups hosted on different rollup architecture stacks.
+This ERC defines a protocol for cross-rollup messaging using storage proofs.
+Users can broadcast messages on a source chain, and those messages can be verified on any other chain that shares a common ancestor with the source chain.

+Each chain deploys a singleton Receiver and Broadcaster contract.
+Broadcasters store messages; Receivers verify the Broadcasters’ storage on remote chains.
+To do this, a Receiver first verifies a chain of storage proofs to recover a remote block hash, then verifies the Broadcaster’s storage at that block.

+Critically, the logic for verifying storage proofs is not hardcoded in the Receiver.
+Instead, it delegates this to a user specified list of BlockHashProver contracts.
+Each BlockHashProver defines how to verify a storage proof for a specific home chain to recover the block hash of a specific target chain.
+Because the storage layouts of rollup contracts can change over time, the storage proof verification process itself must also be upgradeable—hence the BlockHashProvers are upgradeable.
+This flexible, upgradeable proof verification model is the core contribution of this standard.

 ## Motivation